-In a day and age in which ideas and messages can go viral online within just a few minutes, consequently huge opportunities can open up for businesses that have their finger at the pulse of the time and are able to adjust their marketing communications accordingly and do so swiftly.
-It also entails that products and services are developed and refined in a responsive and speedy manner in order to maximise attractiveness for the market which may or may not be a short-lived one to begin with.
-Fun fact: some brands even go so far on their quest for contextual relevance that they participate in so called “newsjacking” where they attempt to “hijack” the attention for certain breaking news for pushing their very own PR into the same limelight.
+In a day and age in which ideas and messages can go viral online within just a few minutes, consequently, huge opportunities can open up for businesses that have their finger at the pulse of the time and are able to adjust their marketing communications accordingly and do so swiftly.
+It also entails that products and services are developed and refined in a responsive and speedy manner in order to maximize attractiveness for the market which may or may not be a short-lived one to begin with.
+Fun fact: some brands even go so far on their quest for contextual relevance that they participate in so-called “newsjacking” where they attempt to “hijack” the attention for certain breaking news for pushing their very own PR into the same limelight.

-With the above outlined significance in the timely and creative race for consumer attention in mind, it is astonishing that the term “real-time marketing” is only used in a secondary manner to address email and web personalisation that is providing contextual relevance in online communications.
+With the above outlined significance in the timely and creative race for consumer attention in mind, it is astonishing that the term “real-time marketing” is only used in a secondary manner to address email and web personalization that is providing contextual relevance in online communications.

 Needless to say, this boosts marketing success in a multitude of ways - without paying the price of longer loading times or glitches.

 At Ninetailed we have built our solution on the Edge to be “real-time”.
-With our Edge Proxy Network from over 200 worldwide locations we identify the visitor and show the personalized content to the visitor in less than 100 milliseconds.
+With our Edge Proxy Network from over 200 worldwide locations, we identify the visitor and show the personalized content to the visitor in less than 100 milliseconds.